aboutcode-org/aboutcode-toolkit/docs/source/reference.rst

         ..  code-block:: none

                 --android                       Generate MODULE_LICENSE_XXX (XXX will be
                                                 replaced by license key) and NOTICE as the same design as from Android.
                 --fetch-license                 Fetch license data and text files from the ScanCode LicenseDB.
-                --fetch-license-djc api_url api_key Fetch licenses data from DejaCode License Library and create <license>.LICENSE
+                --fetch-license-djc api_url api_key
+                                                Fetch license data and text files from a DejaCode License Library API URL using the API KEY.
-                                                    side-by-side with the generated .ABOUT file.
-                                                    The following additional options are required:

-                                                    api_url - URL to the DejaCode License Library API endpoint

-                                                    api_key - DejaCode API key
-                                                    Example syntax:

-                                                    about gen --fetch-license-djc api_url api_key
-                --reference PATH                    Path to a directory with reference license data and text files.
+                --reference DIR                 Path to a directory with reference license data and text files.
+                --worksheet name                The worksheet name from the INPUT.
+(Default: the "active" worksheet)
-                -q, --quiet                         Do not print any error/warning.
+                -q, --quiet                     Do not print error or warning messages.
-                --verbose                           Show all the errors and warning.
+                --verbose                       Show all error and warning messages.
                 -h, --help                      Show this message and exit.

 Purpose
 -------